-- The information and high-turnover barcodes would be on a sheet of paper instead of on the bottles. - The paper is attached to the cabinet where the bottles are stored; see example below.
+• The information and high-turnover barcodes would be on a sheet of paper instead of on the bottles.

 Contact the Chemical Inventory Team (cheminv@ehrs.upenn.edu) to create container records for these materials.

 Include the following information when contacting the Chemical Inventory Team about High-Turnover containers: